Released in:

 Doing this more powerful skill will also put a copy of that skill into the cylinder in the centre of the screen.

-When the cylinder is full (of 6 shots) Sparkdrive can hold her ult to equip her giant cannon, and then hold down the trigger to fire off the powerful skills.
+When the cylinder is full (of 6 shots) Sparkdrive can hold her ult to equip her giant cannon, and then hold down the trigger to fire off the upgraded skills in the cylinder.

 That's it.
 Relatively simple to explain, and her rotation is pretty simple too: